c---/ArduinoUSBLinker/README.md

    C starts with pin 8.
    D starts with pin 16.

-   This idicates pin 0-7 is PB0..7, pin 8-15 is PC0..7, pin 16-24 is PD0..7,
+   This indicates pin 0-7 is PB0..7, pin 8-15 is PC0..7, pin 16-24 is PD0..7,
    and so on.
 These are the pin numbers used with the above commands.

- * This sketch can be integrated with MultiWii.
+ * This sketch can be integrated with MultiWii (MultiWii\_shared latest SVN source).
 Copy the "ArduinoUSBLinker.ino" file in to the MultiWii sketch folder and rename it as "ArduinoUSBLinker.h".
 Apply the supplied patch "Serial.patch" to the MultiWii "Serial.ino" file.

    The ArduinoUSBLinker code adds about 3K to the firmware size and depending on which MultiWii options are configured there may not be enough room for